State health leaders confirm 82 COVID-19 cases from Kamp Kanakuk K-2 site

 Dr. Randall Williams, director of the Missouri DHSS, confirmed there were 82 positive cases related to the camp.
 The cases include campers and counselors.

-Nearly 5,000 campers have gone through the Kamp Kanakuk camp sessions already this summer.
+Nearly 5,000 campers have gone through the Kamp Kanakuk camp sessions in Taney and Stone counties already this summer.
+Campers come from 10 different states.

 Pam Burnett, an administrator with the Stone County Health Department, says health leaders have been in close communication with the Kamp Kanakuk.